HL7/phd/src/pagecontent/PhdDeviceProfile.md

 There are several CodeableConcept data types in this mapping where the Coding data type has a 'display' element.
 It is recommended to put the MDC reference identifier as part of the display element if known.
 The coding system element is always set to "urn.iso.std.iso:11073:10101 when an MDC code".

-The structure definition for the PHD Device Profile is shown below:
+The structure definition for the PHD Device Profile is given [here](PhdDevice.html)

 A JSON example is given in [PHD Device JSON Example](https://simplifier.net/guide/PCHAPersonalHealthDeviceDataImplementationGuide/PhdDeviceJSONExample)